Partition of India: The Everlasting Scar

 Q1: What was the main reason for the Partition of India?

-The Partition of India occurred primarily due to rising communal tensions between Hindus and Muslims.
-The demand for a separate Muslim state, led by Muhammad Ali Jinnah and the All India Muslim League, was based on the belief that Muslims needed an independent homeland to protect their rights and interests.
+The Partition was primarily driven by rising communal tensions between Hindus and Muslims.
+The Muslim League, led by Muhammad Ali Jinnah, demanded a separate homeland for Muslims to protect their rights and interests.

 Q2: What was the Radcliffe Line?